-\textbf{Instruction Decomposition Strategy.}~To improve the construction of image editing instructions with greater clarity and precision, we propose a structured framework that organizes editing instructions along four complementary aspects: spatial positioning, visual attributes, motion states, and object entities.
-This structured approach transforms potentially ambiguous editing requirements into well-defined specifications while maintaining natural expressiveness.
-The method employs a two-phase generation process: first, multimodal large language models produce dimension-aware instruction candidates by analyzing visual contexts.
+\paragraph{Instruction Decomposition Strategy.} To enhance the clarity and precision of editing instructions, we propose a structured framework that organizes editing instructions along four aspects: spatial positioning, visual attributes, motion states, and object entities.
+This approach transforms ambiguous editing requests into well-defined specifications while maintaining natural expressiveness.
+The method employs a two-phase generation process: first, an MLLM produces dimension-aware instruction candidates by analyzing visual contexts.
 Then human experts refine these to ensure precision and consistency.
 By systematically addressing each aspect of the editing operation while preserving the flexibility of natural language, this framework enables the creation of instructions that are both intuitively understandable and technically precise for complex image editing tasks.

-\textbf{Characteristics and Statistics.}~As illustrated in Figure~\ref{fig:figure3}(a), our benchmark comprises 5 major categories encompassing a total of 9 complex editing tasks, yielding 3k+ image editing samples with corresponding complex instructions.
-Since we lack global captions for pre-edited and post-edited images, we employ the Structural Similarity Index Measure (SSIM)~\cite{ssim} to evaluate the semantic consistency between image pairs as a quality assessment metric.
-As shown in Figure~\ref{fig:figure3}(b), CompBench achieves notably higher SSIM than other datasets and benchmarks.

-Notably, our dataset features significantly more challenging editing tasks, each requiring comprehensive capabilities such as visual grounding and complex reasoning.
-Detailed analysis of core competencies essential for our benchmark are discussed in Appendix~\ref{sec:capability}.
-To systematically evaluate scene complexity, we adopt multiple quantitative indicators such as average number of scene objects and categories.
-These metrics demonstrate that our benchmark features substantially higher scene complexity.
+\paragraph{Characteristics and Statistics.} As illustrated in Figure~\ref{fig:overall tasks}, our benchmark comprises five major categories encompassing nine complex editing tasks, yielding over 3000 high-quality samples.
+We employ SSIM~\citep{wang2004image} to evaluate semantic consistency between pre- and post-edited images.
+As shown in Figure~\ref{fig:bubble}, CompBench achieves notably higher SSIM than other datasets and benchmarks.
+Notably, our dataset features significantly more challenging editing tasks requiring comprehensive capabilities such as visual grounding and complex reasoning.
+Quantitative indicators (\textit{e.g.}, average number of objects and categories) also demonstrate that our benchmark features substantially higher scene complexity.
 Detailed subtask definitions and core competency analyses are provided in the supplementary material.